EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 kubectl apply -f workspace-cleanup/datalab-cleaner.yaml
 ```

-This runs daily at 8 PM UTC and removes all sessions except the default ones.
+This runs daily at 8 PM UTC and stops every Datalab session (including `default`) - their configuration is preserved and each can be started again from the Datalabs UI.

 ---